The Truth About HSAs and Retirement

 Health Savings Accounts (HSAs) are specifically designed to tax-efficiently pay off medical expenses.
 If used for qualified medical expenses, HSAs have a triple tax free benefit: pre-tax contributions, tax-deferred growth, and tax-free withdrawals for qualified medical expenses.

 Increasingly, people are using the tax advantages of an HSA to save towards retirement.
 For people who have already maxed out their 401(k) and IRA, contributing to an HSA may be a good way to supplement retirement savings.
-After age 65, HSA withdrawals get taxed in a way similar to Traditional IRA withdrawals.
+After age 65, HSA withdrawals used for non-medical expenses get taxed in a way similar to Traditional IRA withdrawals.

 What is an HSA?